johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     Well this is certainly unusual from the French.
 No soaring ballad and controlled mania here.

     Is... is that... a didgeridoo?
-It's just full on thwacking synth and bass bonanza.
+It’s just full on thwacking synth and bass bonanza.
 Odd.

 - country: "Georgia"
   shortcode: "GEO"